zhL-d/agentic-fact-verifier/README.md

 - **LangGraph**, orchestration; the verification pipeline is an explicit state machine, so retrieval rounds and control flow are decided dynamically per sub-question.
 - **RAG (Retrieval-Augmented Generation)**, the core pattern: every verdict is grounded in retrieved evidence with per-claim citations.
-- **MCP (Model Context Protocol)**, exposes retrieval and verdict synthesis as standard tools.
+- **MCP (Model Context Protocol)**, exposes retrieval and verdict synthesis as standard tools, auth-gated with a shared secret between containers.
 - **Elasticsearch**, hybrid BM25 + kNN retrieval powering the RAG layer.
+- **PostgreSQL**, the checkpoint store behind crash-resumable runs (LangGraph's AsyncPostgresSaver).
-- **LangSmith**, observability: traces every LLM call and graph step end-to-end, so a verification run is full reasoning chain.
+- **LangSmith**, observability: traces every LLM call and graph step end-to-end.
 - **FastAPI**, the API tier.
 - **TypeScript + Vite**, the frontend.
 - **Nginx**, reverse proxy; serves the built frontend and routes to the API tier.
-- **Docker Compose**, local orchestration across all five services.
+- **Docker Compose**, local orchestration across all six services.
+- **GitHub Actions**, CI: lint + tests for the backend, type-check + build for the frontend, on every push/PR to main.

 ### Deployment topology